New Club Process and Special Interest Groups

-Student clubs and special interest groups are an important part of campus life at Pellissippi State Community College.
+Student clubs are an important part of campus life at Pellissippi State Community College.

-Student clubs and organizations include professional groups, hobby clubs and political and community service organizations.
-But if you don’t find a group that fits your needs, Pellissippi State welcomes you to start your own.
+Student clubs include professional groups, hobby clubs and political and community service organizations.
+But if you don’t find a group that fits your needs, Pellissippi State welcomes you to start your own club.

-To start a new student organization, first contact the Director of Student Life and complete a Special Interest Group Application.
+To start a new student club, first contact the Director of Student Life and complete a Petition of Recognition of New Club.
 All groups must also have a faculty member of administrator to be an advisor.

-Once a Special Interest Group Application has been approved, a student organization has 60 days to complete the process of becoming an official registered student organization:
+Once the petition for the new club has been approved, a student club has 60 days to complete the process of becoming an official registered student club:

 - Complete the Advisor(s) Agreement

 - Complete a club Constitution and By-Laws [SAMPLE]

 - If applicable, complete a Request for Campus Financial Account

 - If applicable, contact national or regional clubs to become an affiliate student chapter at Pellissippi State

 Student clubs will be notified of approval within two weeks by the Director of Student Life.
 Officers must meets with the Director to receive a brief orientation on student club policies and procedures and to receive an official student organization manual.